NATIONAL TENANCY CODE FOR RETAILERS AFFECTED BY COVID-19

 - work and study if you can’t work or learn remotely.

 So….is your retail business affected by the Coronavirus pandemic?
 Have your sales virtually vanished?
 Unable to make rent payments in accordance with your lease terms?
-We are a qualified entity under the Legal Profession Uniform Law (NSW) specialising in retail leases and disputes.
+We specialise in retail leases and retail tenancy disputes including those before NCAT.

 On 29 March 2020, the Prime Minister Scott Morrison said,